rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/getting-started.md

-## Getting started
+After reading this, you’ll know how to integrate ROM with Rails

 _Note: You'll need a newish version of Rails installed and available to make this all work._

+### Creating the application

 First, we need to create a new Rails application.
-To get up and running quickly we've provided a small [application template](https://github.com/rom-rb/rom-rb.org/blob/master/source/tutorials/code/rom-todo-app-template.rb) which takes care of a few details.
+To get up and running quickly we've provided a small [application template](https://github.com/rom-rb/rom-rb.org/blob/master/source/tutorials/code/rom-todo-app-template.rb) which takes care of a few minor setup details.

-Open up a console and create a new Rails application with the following commands:
+Open up a terminal and create a new Rails application with the following commands:

 ``` shell
 wget http://rom-rb.org/tutorials/code/rom-todo-app-template.rb
 rails new rom-todo-app -JTS -m rom-todo-app-template.rb
 ```

+Watch the logs fly by as your new Rails app is created.

+In addition to the normal Rails installation, the application template includes the following extra steps:

+- Adding `rom`, `rom-sql`, and `rom-rails` dependencies to the `Gemfile`
+- Replacing the Rails test defaults with `rspec` and `capybara`
+- Adding `require 'rom-rails'` to `config/application.rb`
+- Adding a `tasks` table to the database and running `db:migrate`
+- Adding a `tasks` resource route
+- Adding relation, mapper and command classes for `tasks`

 Once this is finished, change to the new application directory and open a Rails console: